Peach CrostataJuly 26, 2016 By Cathy — 8 Comments

 - 2 Tbsp turbinado sugar (coarse sugar)

-- Roll out pie dough into a large round, about ⅛ inch thick and place on a parchment lined sheet tray.
+- Make the crostata: Roll out pie dough into a large round, about ⅛ inch thick and place on a parchment lined sheet tray.
 Place in the refrigerator to chill.

 - Bring a large pot of water to a rolling boil and fill a large bowl with ice water.
 Score the bottom of each peach with an X and drop into the boiling water.
 After 2 mins, remove the peaches with a slotted spoon and place in ice water.
 Allow to cool for a few mins and remove to dry on paper towels.